“I can’t really feel powerful if every time I cook someone else has to open the jar.”

 I am only good at two things, painting and exercising.
 When one stresses me out, the other provides relief.
 I use both as a way of redirecting a lot of the anxiety I deal with in life.
 Exercise clears my head, calms me, and allows me to process things without flying off the handle, yelling, or crying; it’s like therapy while I’m between sessions of actual therapy.

-Q: What advice would you give someone that wants of compete?
+Q: What advice would you give someone that wants to compete?

 Try it once and see how you feel about it, but give it your all the first time, because you’ll never know how you really feel about it if you half-ass it.